 - Create a short video for lead form submissions.
 Many websites use a generic “thank you!” page that leads are taken to once they submit a form on your website, but in a short video, you can connect directly to your customer and explain what’s going to happen next.
 It helps manage expectations and is a great use of video to strengthen your brand.

-- This last one isn’t a tip, but a preview: my first book, Law Firm SEO, is coming out in early August!
-I’ve packed 20 years of experience into this book and I’m so excited to release it.
-Be sure to join my Legal Marketing Brain Trust group on Facebook in the meantime to connect with your peers, share insights, and get more great tips like these.
+- This last one isn’t a tip, but a preview: my first book, Law Firm SEO, is out!
+I’ve packed 20 years of experience into this book and I’m so excited about it.
+Be sure to join my Legal Marketing Brain Trust group on Facebook to connect with your peers, share insights from the book, and get more great tips like these from top attorneys.

 Did you learn something new in this top tips list that you didn’t know before?
 Want to start implementing these strategies with expert partners?
 Reach out to [email protected] and let’s talk!